ISISComputingGroup/ibex_developers_manual/IOC-Utilities.md

 ## DB Templates

 Below are available utility templates for [substitution](Template-Substitutions).
+In order to allow Make to build these, you need to add the following to your `Device/master/configure/RELEASE` file: `UTILITIES=$(SUPPORT)/utilities/master`.

 ### Unit Setter